CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_kallisto.md

 title: Kallisto
 tags: [bioinformatics, transcriptomics]
 keywords:
-summary: "Kallisto is our first choice for aligning reads because it combines speed, accuracy, and ability to leverage bootstraps for modeling technical variance"
+summary: "Kallisto is our first choice for aligning reads because it combines speed, accuracy, and the ability to leverage bootstraps for modeling technical variance"
 sidebar: mydoc_sidebar
 permalink: mydoc_kallisto.html
 folder: mydoc